Sysmex Europe

 Antibiotic susceptibility testing – fighting AMR through diagnostics

 In the case of a bacterial infection, antibiotic susceptibility testing (AST) is performed in order to identify which treatment regimen is specifically effective for individual infections [1].
 When it is clear which species of bacteria is causing the infection, it can then be treated accordingly.
 In order to do this, it is necessary to know which antibiotic and which dosage will be effective.
 Therefore, AST information helps clinicians in choosing the right diagnostics-based treatment for patients.
+This diagnostic-based decision on antibiotic therapy is known as targeted treatment.

 The correct identification of a bacterial infection combined with susceptibility testing can make a significant impact on the growing rate of antimicrobial resistance (AMR).
 Inappropriate diagnosis and its uncertainties are one of the key drivers of antimicrobial overuse and misuse.
 When suitable tests are ordered and rapid diagnostic results available, they provide guidance on created tailored antimicrobial treatments to optimise patient health outcomes.
 This is not only the most beneficial pathway for the patient, who is getting targeted therapy to get them on the road to recovery quicker, but it is also saving the health care system unnecessary costs.
 [2]